alpenlabs/ssz-gen/crates/sizzle-parser/README.md

       x: uint32
   ```

+Docstrings appear at the beginning of a class body and are attached to the class.
 Doc comments and pragmas appearing before a class definition are attached to the class.
 Similarly, comments appearing before field definitions within a class body are attached to those fields.

+When both docstrings (`"""..."""`) and doc comments (`###`) are present on a class, they are merged with the docstring appearing first, followed by a blank line, then the doc comments.

 ## Design